EikanWang/Document/PyTorchBlog.md

-In our previous [blog post](https://dev-discuss.pytorch.org/t/Inductor-update-4-cpu-backend-started-to-show-promising-performance-boost/874), @jgong5 shared the progress and plan about the optimization work for the Inductor C++/OpenMP backend.
-In this post, I’m going to refresh the performance data and have a technical deep-dive into those key optimization techniques used to achieve this improved performance.

-### Performance Update

-We employed the hybrid strategy to optimize the Inductor CPU backend.
-We categorize the ops into two types: Conv/GEMM and non-Conv/GEMM element-wise and reduction ops, leveraging oneDNN performance library to optimize the former and Inductor C++ codegen to optimize the latter.
-We applied post-op fusion and weight prepacking with oneDNN library and applied explicit vectorization in C++ codegen to get the optimal performance as measured on popular deep learning models.
+We have utilized a hybrid strategy to optimize the Inductor CPU backend.
+This strategy involves categorizing the operations into two types: Conv/GEMM and non-Conv/GEMM element-wise and reduction ops.
+To optimize the former, we leveraged the oneDNN performance library by applying post-op fusion and weight prepacking.
+While for the latter, we utilized Inductor C++ codegen by applying explicit vectorization in C++ codegen to obtain optimal performance, as measured on popular deep learning models.
+This hybrid strategy has shown promising results in terms of performance improvements compared to eager mode with these optimizations.

 Compared to eager mode with these optimizations, the C++/OpenMP backend shows promising performance improvements.
 We measured the performance of the three Inductor benchmark suites – TorchBench, HuggingFace, and TIMM – and the results are as follows.
 Additionally, we publish our performance data twice per week on GitHub at https://github.com/pytorch/pytorch/issues/93531.